helenajr/crc_prognosis/kmplots_tbxt.md

 These analyses define a high Brachyury group and a low Brachyury group, look at the relative survival of those groups then test for a significant different in survival using a logrank test.
-You get different results depending on how you define the groups.
+You get different results depending on how you define the groups - where you put the cut-off between low and high.
 Here I go through what the results are for lots of different definitions.

 ## Above the max normal value